 You can buy your way to the top

 Google has a revenue of roughly $31 billion annually that comes in from search engine ads.
 Through Google AdWords, I can buy my way to the top of the search engine results, but so can you.

-Google isn’t even trying to hide this fact and search results that are paid for are marked either as “sponsored” or as an ad.
+Google isn’t even trying to hide this fact.
+Search results that are paid for are marked either as “sponsored” or as an ad.

 It’s also important to note that ads will always show first.